Zoom on the Honda EB2800i

 The following charts are provided to give you an idea of how some of the key specs of the Honda EB2800i compare to generators of similar power (between 2000 and 3000 W).

 - Because this inverter generator emits noise as low as 62 dBA, it can be considered to have a pretty average expected noise rating for a device of its power.
-For those who are looking for a less noisy device, we suggest the Honda EU3000iS.
-With just 50 dBA, it is one of the most quiet devices in this power range.
+If you’d prefer a less noisy device, one of the most quiet devices, which share the same power range with this one, is the Honda EU3000iS, whose lowest noise levels reach just 50 dBA.

 Here's a list of the most popular specific comparisons: